sandervspl/auctionoton/apps/turso/README.md

 ## Development

+Code is a little bit janky because it's mostly the result of AI converting the Go parser from AuctionDB to TypeScript.
+I tried fixing it up a little bit.
+It is also 100x faster than the original code when working with an external DB.

 - Install the [AHDB addon](https://www.curseforge.com/wow/addons/auction-house-database)
 - Open AH window and scan items (button or `/ahdb scan`)
 - Log out